 Check outs may only be completed by the contracted student, not by any other party.

-Apartment residents who are signed up for Apartment Christmas Housing are not required to check out.
+Residents who are not moving out are not required to check out.

-Students are considered officially checked out when they have returned their room/apartment key to an appropriate Housing or Residence Life staff member and have vacated housing.
-Students graduating in December must also move their belongings out.
-Additional required check-out procedures will be publicized by the Housing Office in advance.
+Students are considered officially checked out when they have cleaned & prepared their room for the next resident, returned their room/apartment key to an appropriate housing or Residence Life staff member, and have vacated housing.
+Additional required check-out procedures will be publicized by the housing office in advance.

-Students are considered officially checked out when they have returned their room/apartment key to an appropriate Housing or Residence Life staff member, have removed all of their belongings and trash from their room and building, and have vacated housing.
-Additional required checkout procedures will be publicized by the Housing Office in advance.
+Students are considered officially checked out when they have returned their room/apartment key to an appropriate housing or Residence Life staff member, have removed all of their belongings and trash from their room and building, have cleaned & prepared the room/apartment for the next resident, and have vacated housing.
+Additional required checkout procedures will be publicized by the housing office in advance.

 Students who miss their check-out appointment or who check out after the check-out deadline will be fined at least $25 for improper check out.

 Residents who fail to complete all check-out terms defined above and in supplemental check-out instructions issued by the housing office or Residence Life will be fined at least $50.

 Residents who fail to check out altogether will be fined $100.
 Additional fines for rekeying and/or cleaning may also be assessed as applicable.

 Residents who leave personal belongings, including furniture or trash, anywhere in a university room or building (a) after Spring check out, (b) after vacating Summer housing, or (c) after moving out due to cancellation will be charged $100 per item for removal and disposal.

 Additional cleaning and/or damage charges will be assessed to the responsible resident(s) of a room, apartment, hall, floor, or building for any damage or required cleaning not noted as pre-existing damage on the student’s Room or Apartment Condition Report form submitted to the housing office at check in.